Andrey Savelyev

-Andrey Nikolayevich Savelyev (Андрей Николаевич Савельев) is a Russian politician and a former member of the Russian State Duma.
+Andrey Nikolayevich Savelyev (Андрей Николаевич Савельев; born 8 August 1962) is a Russian politician and a former member of the State Duma.
 He was elected to the Duma in December 2003 as a member of the Rodina faction and is currently Chairman of the Great Russia Party.
 He did not stand for re-election in 2007 as his party was denied registration by the Central Election Commission of Russia.

 Background

 Savelyev was born in Svobodny, Amur Oblast on 8 August 1962.
 He graduated from the Department of Molecular and Chemical Physics of the Moscow Institute of Physics and Technology in 1985.
 During the years 1985–1990 Savelyev worked at N.N.
 Semyonov Institute of Chemical Physics of Russian Academy of Sciences and Institute of Energy Problems in Chemical Physics, RAS.
 He received his Ph.D. in chemical physics in 1991.
 He also received a doctorate in political science in 2000.
 Before being elected to the Duma he was a university lecturer, and had been involved in a number of nationalist and patriotic political organisations in Russia.